Psiphon-Inc/psiphon-automation/README.md

     have a nagging suspicion that the tunnel won't be town down all the way and bad things might result (this is some testing that needs to be done regardless).]

-- VPN disconnect is very slow.
-Might be related to previous bug.
-(But my HTTPS isn't blocked...)
-  - Might not be related.
-Added some my_prints around the stats sending and don't see it slow.

 - Make sure to test generated client.
 Embedded values should be different format now.